Creating Tracy Extensions

 Bluescreen Extensions

-You can add your own exception visualizations or panels, which will appear on the bluescreen.
+This way, you can add custom exception visualizations or panels that will appear on the bluescreen.

 return [